James L. McIntyre: Boards and commissions

+1974 mayoral campaign

+Almost a decade after leaving office, McIntyre was once again persuaded to stand for election as mayor in 1974 when Ron Irwin left the role.
+As he had previously, McIntyre ran an economical campaign spending only a few thousand dollars on advertising.
+Focusing heavily on his past mayoralty, his platform focused on the city’s practice of borrowing for operational expenses and what he saw as the council’s inability to make decisions, which contributed to higher costs.
+In response he promised “a systematic approach” to council meetings.

+McIntyre fell short, capturing 30 per cent of the vote, to ward four councillor Nick Trbovich’s 46 per cent.

+1990 language resolution

+McIntyre became involved in municipal politics again during the city’s controversial 1990 resolution declaring English the official language of city hall.
+Before the resolution reached council, McIntyre was among a group of five former city mayors who tried to persuade then-mayor Joe Fratesi to tread carefully around the language issue.

+Fratesi was uninterested in what the former mayors had to tell him.
+Describing the reception they received, McIntyre recounted, “He was quite insulting that we would condescend to try to tell him how to do his job, that we were history, has-beens, who were we to call him.
+And so the conversation terminated somewhat unpleasantly.”

+When the resolution was contested in court in 1993, McIntyre, clearly still stinging from Fratesi’s earlier rebuke, wrote an open letter to The Sault Star criticizing the mayor for putting his ego ahead of the city.
+A day later, Fratesi responded with a personal note insinuating that McIntyre had been a weak mayor.

+Years later, McIntyre lamented the damage the resolution did to Sault Ste.
+Marie’s reputation, saying “we’ve become a synonym for bigotry.”

 Death and tributes

 On the morning of Wednesday, February 11, 2015, McIntyre was struck by a reversing loader that was clearing snow from the parking lot of a Bay Street hotel near his home.
 Despite efforts by firefighters and paramedics, McIntyre succumbed to his injuries and was declared dead at the scene.

 Investigations by the Sault Ste Marie Police Service and the Ontario Ministry of Labour resulted in no charges being laid.
 After speaking with a number of witnesses, police concluded that the "threshold for (a) criminal charge just isn't there," and ministry officials decided that "charges under the Occupational Health and Safety Act would not be laid as there was no reasonable prospect of conviction."

 A funeral mass was held at Precious Blood Cathedral in Sault Ste.
 Marie on Wednesday, February 18, 2015.